komo135/deepl-pdf-trans/README.md

 python trans.py en
 ```

-# put shortcut key " ctrl + q "
+# put shortcut key
-Press ctrl and q at the same time to execute the translation, then press esc to exit the program
+Press shortcut at the same time to execute the translation, then press esc to exit the program

 ![image](https://user-images.githubusercontent.com/66017773/161294250-d3407770-b221-4680-bdc9-cf5cdcda981a.png)